DreCorp/mono-wasm-webgldotnet/README.md

 * Add any other JS files with a `--asset=` prefix for it to be included in the published folder.
 For example `--asset=./some_js_file.js`.

+* Check `build.sh` for both compile and publish commands.

 * Serve published folder as any other static/wasm webpage.

 ### Resources used: